hessu/aprsc/doc/IGATE-HINTS.md

 Treat APRS packets as arrays or buffers of binary bytes.
-Only after decoding the APRS packet, some fields such as the comment text and APRS text message text should be UTF-8 decoded.
+Only after decoding the APRS packet, some fields such as the comment text and APRS text message text should be UTF-8 decoded for the purpose of displaying it on a user interface.

 If your programming language or environment supports setting text encoding for a network socket, do not set UTF-8 encoding for the APRS-IS socket.
 Treat it as a binary stream.

+When iGating, digipeating or otherwise forwarding packets, forward the packet data payload as a binary buffer.
+Do not decode and re-encode as UTF-8, as it may well break packets which do not happen to be UTF-8.

 iGates dropping duplicate packets unnecessarily